 “Every day I get to see the beautiful, silvery light glistening on the water’s surface or in the height of flood – such as when I experienced my first flood ever, it was the historical 100-year flood of 2013 – the river rose 22 metres just below our home.
 The mystery and force of nature inspires my work since moving here.”

 Rochelle’s work is an intersection of the new and old, nature and urbanization.
-Disrupting traditional art forms like drawing and painting, she combines them with new technologies of photo and print media with creative innovation and bold experimentation.
-Her new and mixed media artworks create dialogues around women, nature and the domestic.
+Disrupting traditional art forms like drawing and painting, she combines them with new technologies with creative innovation and bold experimentation.
+Her new and mixed media artworks create dialogues around women, nature and the domestic in post-industrial society.

 Living by the majestic Clarence River in north-eastern New South Wales, its beauty and tempestuous nature bears a powerful presence.
 Indicator Signage, warns the community of nature’s dangers.